anisimovih/DjangoJWTEmailBarebone/README.md

     ![Get_access_token](Images/use_token.png)

-5. Try using the health_private endpoint again.
+5. Try using the `/api/health_private/` endpoint again.
 Now you should get a response:

     ![Get_access_token](Images/request_accepted.png)